The Late Late Show (Irish talk show): 2009–2023: Ryan Tubridy

 After two months of speculation, Ryan Tubridy emerged as Kenny's successor.
 Original host Gay Byrne gave Tubridy his blessing: "He has all the qualities required, the light deft touch together with a serious mind.
 I think it's a great adventure that he's setting off on".
 Other personalities tipped for the role had included Gerry Ryan and Miriam O'Callaghan.
 O'Callaghan, whom some media commentators considered favourite for the job, claimed she had turned down an offer, so as to keep her Prime Time slot and spend time with her eight children.
-Miriam stood in for Tubridy for an episode in 2020, when Tubridy was unavailable.

 Tubridy presented his first programme on 4 September 2009 with a custom picked staff, a new set and house band.
 He emerged from behind a red curtain and walked to a wooden desk, at which he sat in the same €3,000-plus Irish designed chair as the actress Meryl Streep in the film The Devil Wears Prada.
 Guests on this first show included Brian Cowen, Saoirse Ronan, Brian McFadden, Joan Collins, Cherie Blair, and Niall Quinn.
-With an overall audience share of 62 per cent, it was the most watched—outside the annual toy extravaganza—since Gay Byrne's retirement in May 1999.
+With an overall audience share of 62 per cent, it was the most watched — outside the annual Late Late Toy Show — since Gay Byrne's retirement in May 1999.
 This promising start would not last, however; audience ratings had declined by Tubridy's sixth season.
 Another notable occurrence in Tubridy's first season was when the show aired on Good Friday for the first time in 15 years in 2010.
 Later the same month (April), the show's former hosts, Gay Byrne and Pat Kenny, alongside fellow RTÉ broadcasters Joe Duffy, Dave Fanning and Brenda Donohue, joined Tubridy to discuss the sudden death of one-time host and colleague Gerry Ryan on 30 April 2010.

 Tubridy's second season as host began with a notable interview with former British prime minister Tony Blair.
 The live interview occurred the night before a book signing at Eason's which attracted international attention when Blair was pelted with shoes and eggs and successfully evaded an attempted citizen's arrest on charges of war crimes.

 On 1 February 2013, Pat Kenny returned to host that night's edition when Tubridy's father died.